UCSD-Historical-Enrollment-Data/webreg_scraper/scripts/webregautoin/README.md

 ## Authentication Modes
 Prior to March 26, 2024, this script supported either Push or SMS mode.
 Now, because of the new [Duo Universal Prompt](https://blink.ucsd.edu/technology/security/services/two-step-login/universal-prompt.html), only Push is supported.
-The authentication mode only matters at the beginning.
+In any case, the authentication mode only matters at the beginning, during startup, since the login script needs to handle the authentication process.

 Push mode means that, when the script is starting up, the script will initially authenticate you using Duo Push.